Kafa'ah

-Legal Rulings
+Legal rulings

-Islamic scholars (ulama) hold differing opinions and arguments on the doctrine of Kafa'ah based on the Quran and Hadith.
-What is consistently agreed upon by the four Sunni Madhabs is the compatibility of religion.
+Islamic scholars (ulama) hold differing opinions and arguments on the doctrine of kafa'ah based on the Quran and Hadith.
+What is consistently agreed upon by the four Sunni schools of law is the compatibility of religion.
 Muslim women can thus marry only Muslim men, but Muslim men are also permitted to marry Jewish or Christian women.
-In Shia Islam, there is no concept of Kafa'ah on the basis of lineage.
+In Shia Islam, there is no concept of kafa'ah on the basis of lineage.

-The Hanafi Position
+Hanafism

 According to the traditional Hanafi school of thought, kafa'ah represents a special proportionality between a man and a woman in marriage.

-The Maliki Position
+Malikism

 The traditional Maliki position states that kafa'ah is the proportionality in religion for both husband and wife.

-The Shāfi'i Position
+Shafi'ism

-According to the Shāfi'i school of thought, kafa'ah concerns the factors of lineage, religiousness, profession, and being free of defects that permit annulling the marriage contract (nikah).
+According to the Shafi'i school of thought, kafa'ah concerns the factors of lineage, religiousness, profession, and being free of defects that permit annulling the marriage contract (nikah).
 It must not be misunderstood as a recommendation of whom to marry.
 Rather, it should be taken as a legal restriction to protect a woman's interest in her marriage.
 If a woman wishes to marry someone who is seemingly incompatible based these factors, there is nothing wrong in her doing so.
 Accordingly, an Arab woman should not marry a non-Arab man; similarly, a virtuous woman should not marry a corrupt man, (though it is sufficient should the husband give up his wrongdoing).
 A daughter of someone with a higher profession should not marry a man of a lowly profession.
 The wealth of either parties is not a factor to be considered, as it is merely temporary and "those with self-respect and intelligence do not take pride in it."

-The Hanbali Position
+Hanbalism

 Scholars of the Hanbali school of thought state that kafa'ah represents the similarities and proportionality based on five factors, namely, religion, lineage, independence, jobs and wealth.

 Objectives

-The main goal of Kafa'ah is to make a peaceful and lasting marriage.
+The main goal of kafa'ah is to make a peaceful and lasting marriage.
 The argument is that a household built based on the common perceptions, equivalent views, and understandings would make a peaceful and happy marriage.
 However, if such a rationale is to be accepted, it raises the question as to why these restrictions only apply to a prospective wife and not the husband.
 An objective more congruous with the legal rulings would be to protect the interests of the prospective wife by ensuring that she is not in disgrace in her conjugal bond.
 This however, raises the question as to why it would be a disgrace for an Arab woman to marry a non-Arab man.